cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 It’s, *uh*, pretty hard to get *extactly* the bad looping stuff out, so some folks are like “eh, we’ll keep the looping stuff, but still use types to get rid of all that ‘adding functions to numbers’ nonsense”, whereas other folks are all hardcore and decide that “no it has to be terminating all the way even if it becomes pretty hard to use!”

 ## A detour into linearity!

 Let’s briefly talk about another type system for the λ-calculus—but only because it’ll turn out to be highly relevant to session types, I haven’t forgotten what I promised to write about!
 Let’s talk about [the linear λ-calculus][wadler1993].

 In its most minimal form, the linear λ-calculus demands that every variable is used *exactly once*.
 This’ll end up being a *very important* restriction for our session-typed calculus.
 Remember that cheeky implementation for Ada, which kept sending new and new requests for milk pudding, even though the protocol *clearly* stated she could only send one request?
 That’s where the *used exactly once* restriction comes in.

 Okay, so how are we going to enforce this in the type system?
 When you check a function application, you have to decide which parts of the typing environment are gonna be used in the function, and which parts in the argument.
-By the time you’ve made it all the way down to a variable, the bag is supposed to be empty save for the variable you’re checking.
+By the time you’ve made it all the way down to a variable, the typing environment is supposed to be empty save for the variable you’re checking.
 Everything else must’ve already been split off for usage elsewhere.

 Also, we now use this cute little lollipop instead of the function arrow: